scarsam/obserdo/readme.md

 - [x] I as a user can make infinite nested levels of subtasks.
 - [ ] I as a user can add sub-descriptions of tasks in Markdown and view them as rich text while I'm not editing the descriptions.
-- [-] I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.
+- [x] I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.
 - [x] I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and